-Louisa Carter is a freelance journalist and food stylist who has been writing about food and travel for more than ten years.
+Louisa Carter is a freelance recipe writer, journalist, food stylist and online presenter who has been writing about food and travel for more than 15 years.

 Previously Louisa worked as the producer of bbc.co.uk/food, helping scoop the site a BAFTA nomination, World Food Media Award and Guild of Food Writers Award for the online cookery series Get Cooking.

 Her laid-back, wholesome approach to cooking - largely inspired by her years living in Australia and her veg*n diet - is underpinned by her experience as a chef, cookery teacher (at London's Cookery School), recipe editor, developer and tester.
-Louisa's recipes not only sound and look good, but they really work.
+Louisa's recipes not only look good, they really work.

-She likes to use organic produce, is excited by the kind of vegetarian cooking that meat-eaters don't even notice is missing meat, and loves using wholefoods in an everyday, non-hair-shirt kind of way.
-She suffers a mild (and so far incurable) addiction to properly-made coffee and raw honey.
+She likes to use organic produce, is excited by the kind of vegetarian and vegan cooking that meat-eaters don't even notice is missing meat, and loves using wholefoods in an everyday, non-hair-shirt kind of way.
+She suffers a mild (and so far incurable) addiction to properly made coffee and raw honey.
 This is helped (or arguably worsened) by having a seriously talented barista for a brother, the founder of Anonymous Coffee Co.